-If the investor chooses to take the income in the form of a check each month, he or she will have that $33.33 available to spend.
-However, the investor will also maintain his or her original 1,000 shares with no opportunity to benefit from the power of compounding.
+If the investor chooses to take the income in the form of a check each month, they will have that $33.33 available to spend.
+However, the investor will also maintain their original 1,000 shares with no opportunity to benefit from the power of compounding.

 On the other hand, consider what happens to the investor’s account when this income is reinvested.
 The first month, that $33.33 buys the investor new shares.
-Instead of owning 1,000, he or she owns 1,003.33.
+Instead of owning 1,000, they own 1,003.33.
 The next month, that same 4% yield brings in $33.44, which again is invested back into the fund.
 Each month, the amount of income received grows by a little bit, and each time it buys a few more shares than it did the month before.

-Having said this, it’s also important to keep in mind that the process of reinvestment doesn’t work quite as cleanly in real life as in the example above.
+It’s also important to keep in mind that the process of reinvestment doesn’t work quite as cleanly in real life as in the example above.
 Mutual funds generally present lower volatility and risk than the shares of an individual stock but even conservatively managed funds experience share price fluctuation over time.
-As a result, the principal in the example above wouldn’t be exactly $14,858 – it could be higher or lower depending on market conditions.
+As a result, the principal in the example above wouldn’t be exactly $14,858.80—it could be higher or lower depending on market conditions.